OpenCloudJedi/OpenInfra2023/vagrant_local_environment/README.md

 - Controller
 - ComputeNode (Both Controller and ComputeNode are on the same network, so they can communicate with each other.)

+The local.conf files were not added to the ansible build script so that they can be experimented with and altered before stacking.
+The Controller and ComputeNode files are included in this directory as a starting point.
+`compute-local.conf`
+`controler-local.conf`
+They would need to be put in the ``/opt/stack/devstack/`` directory for the 2 servers and renamed to ``local.conf``.
+Also note that the Controller node needs to be fully stacked before starting the stack.sh script on the ComputeNode as it needs to call to and get a response from the Identity service (Keystone) before it will successfully stack.

 ## System Details:
 > Controller
 - 192.168.42.11